daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 Inserting a line break: Just do r-Enter.

-# Insert mode

-C-h - delete one char
-C-w - delete one word
-C-u - delete to start of line
-C-k - delete forward to end of line

 To run normal mode commands across a range, we can visually select them then run `:normal A;` to do an append semicolon at the land.
 Helpful when you need to edit something across lines.
 Same with doing across the entire file, just do :%normal A;

 http://dalibornasevic.com/posts/43-12-vim-tips

-Spell checking - ]s, [s in normal mode

 Swap chars: Xp in normal mode